 HTC has a car mode with easy access to music, maps, navigation and phone calls.
 The mode launches instantly when you mount your HTC One in an HTC Car Kit.
 To access the voice command feature, all you need to do is tap three times on the screen then say your request out loud.

 HTC's BlinkFeed comes pre-subscribed to a number of content sources.
 To change them, simply pull down on the stream and click the three dot icon on the right-hand side.
 From here, you can choose from a variety of content services, including Facebook and Twitter.

 Or ignore BlinkFeed completely

 While you can't disable BlinkFeed entirely, you can ensure it's not the first screen you see when unlocking your phone.
 To do so, simply long press the thumbnail at the top of the screen.
 Here you'll see the option to "set as home."
 Select any screen other than BlinkFeed and – ta-da! – you can bypass BlinkFeed completely.

 Use your HTC One as a TV remote

 Your HTC One even has the power to control your TV.
 To enable the TV remote function, simply open HTC's pre-installed TV app.

-What are some of your favorite options or tips for the HTC One?
+What are some of your favorite options or HTC One (M7) tips and tricks?